 Systemic changes in the demand for office real estate are the result of many factors, including historical or possible future public health events.
-The change in tenant behavior resulting from the work-from-home trend may be significant, and a future pandemic or epidemic outbreak could materially and adversely affect our financial condition, results of operations, cash flow, liquidity and performance and that of our tenants.
+The change in tenant behavior resulting from the work-from-home trend has been and may continue to be significant, and a future pandemic or epidemic outbreak could materially and adversely affect our financial condition, results of operations, cash flow, liquidity and performance and that of our tenants.

 Historical disease outbreak and the threat of possible future public health events, which have contributed to significant volatility in economic activity and financial markets, have also led to systemic changes in the demand for office real estate.
-The work-from-home trend, and corresponding changes in our tenants' and our tenants' customers' behavior, may continue in varying degrees to adversely impact our business, financial condition, results of operation, cash flows, liquidity and performance, and that of our tenants, the severity and duration of indirect economic and social impacts such as recession, supply chain disruptions, labor market disruptions, inflation, dislocation and volatility in capital markets, job losses, potential longer-term changes in consumer and tenant behavior, as well as current and possible future governmental responses.
-These uncertainties make it impossible for us to predict to what extent our business will return to metrics from before the work-from-home trend gained popularity.
-Factors related to public health events that have had, or could have, a material adverse effect on our results of operations and financial condition, include:
+The workfrom-home trend, and corresponding changes in our tenants' and our tenants' customers' behavior, may continue in varying degrees to adversely impact our business, financial condition, results of operation, cash flows, liquidity and performance, and that of our tenants, the severity and duration of indirect economic and social impacts such as recession, supply chain disruptions, labor market disruptions, inflation, dislocation and volatility in capital markets, job losses, potential longer-term changes in consumer and tenant behavior, as well as current and possible future governmental responses.
+We cannot predict whether changes in working arrangements are permanent or will return to the more typical arrangements in effect before the coronavirus disease pandemic.
+If this trend continues or accelerates, our tenants may elect to not renew their leases, or to renew them for less space than they currently occupy, which could increase the vacancy rate and decrease rental income and the value of our properties.
+The changes in work habits and reduced demand for office space have also resulted in adverse capital markets and financing conditions for office properties.
+The value of our properties and our business, operating results, financial condition and prospects may continue to be materially adversely impacted by the negative trends impacting the office property market.